karlospn/mytechramblings-site-source-code/content/posts/automate-entra-app-registration-process-using-terraform.md

 ---
 title: "Trying to automate Microsoft Entra ID App Registration process using Terraform"
 date: 2023-11-13T13:48:48+01:00
 description: "The purpose of this post is to test the App Registration process using the latest version of the Terraform provider for Microsoft Entra ID.
-To achieve this, we're going to register multiple apps and make them interact with each other. "
+To achieve this, we're going to register multiple apps on Microsoft Entra ID and make them interact with each other using a couple of different OAuth2 authorization flows."
 tags: ["azure", "terraform", "graph", "entra"]
 draft: true
 ---